rillig/pkglint/codewalk.md

 	// TODO: Systematically test this function, each and every case, from top to bottom.
 	// TODO: Re-check the order of all these if clauses whether it really makes sense.

-	if varuse.HasModifier("D") && varuse.HasModifier("U") {
+	if varuse.HasModifier("D") {
-		// Take the simple way for now.
-Handling this kind of
-		// conditional expressions correctly and completely would
-		// require a larger rewrite.
-		return unknown
+		// The :D modifier discards the value of the original variable and
+		// replaces it with the expression from the :D modifier.
+		// Therefore the original variable does not need to be quoted. return unknown
 	}